 Some cultures believe they symbolize change and growth to maturity or finding one’s true self.
 Just a few interesting facts: they can fly at 45 miles per hour, hover, fly backwards, and straight up!

-Once I even saw a live, Hercules beetle.
+Once I even saw a live Rhinoceros beetle.
 My curiosity was piqued and I had to look them up to learn about them.
 Although never saw one before, they are more common than I imagined.
 They live in moist forest floors under logs, leaves and dirt.

 Insects live short lives usually which are full of hatching, eating, growing, mating, laying eggs and dying.
 I am sure that they think of their short lives as just as precious to them as we think of ours.
 This belief gives me more reason to try to respect and protect their lives when possible.